samber/lo/README.md

 ### Attempt

 Invokes a function N times until it returns valid output.
-Returning either the caught error or nil.
-When first argument is less than `1`, the function runs until a successful response is returned.
+Returns either the caught error or nil.

+When the first argument is less than `1`, the function runs until a successful response is returned.

 ```go
 iter, err := lo.Attempt(42, func(i int) error {